Top Flat Fee Real Estate Agents in Austin (Buyers & Sellers) – 2026

 Key Features

-• Flat Fee: $6,999 for buying or selling.
+• Flat Fee: $6,999 for buying or selling (confirm current terms and coverage).

 5. Creekview Realty – Buyer & Seller Services

-Best for buyers wanting rebate options
+Best for rebate options and seller MLS listings

 ⭐ 4.7 Client Reviews